nasheedyasin/myCV/README.md

 # myCV
 To whomsoever concerned,
-This Repository contains my Curriculum-vitae.
+this Repository contains my Curriculum-vitae.
 Please consider the same to be true to the best of my knowledge.

 Signed, Mohammed Nasheed Yasin.